joel-becker/quick-botec/README.md

-# small-botecs
+# quick-botec
-A repo for quick-and-dirty (small) BOTECs (Back-Of-The-Envelope-Calculations).
+A repo for quick-and-dirty BOTECs (Back-Of-The-Envelope-Calculations).